Mobile Contract & Non Contract

 By Dee McMath

 While roaming can be useful for short trips, it is an expensive way of receiving and making calls in the long term.
-If you are going to live in Andalucia or are a regular visitor, you may want to buy a SIM card or even a Spanish mobile phone.
-Remember when taking your UK phone abroad to pack the charger and a continental plug adaptor so that you can plug it in while in Spain.
+If you are going to be a regular visitor, you may want to buy a SIM card or even a Spanish mobile phone.

-While its true that Spain has one of the lowest number of land line telephones per capita in Europe, it makes up for it when it comes to mobile phone ownership.
-Initially the high price of mobile phones restricted interest to a privileged few.
-The price of new phones used to range from around 3,500 euros (or over £2,000).
-If you shop around nowadays, you can get a contract phone for as little as 9 euros on a monthly minimum contract as low as 6 euros.
+Spain has one of the lowest number of land line telephones per capita in Europe, it makes up for it when it comes to mobile phone ownership.
+If you shop around, you can get a contract phone for as little as 9 euros on a monthly minimum contract as low as 6 euros.
 Offers like these are obviously based on the fact that you commit to sign up for a minimum period of 18 months.
 If you need a new generation mobile, you can expect to pay much more, depending on what you are looking for.

 Contract or Pre-paid?